‘Days Of Our Lives’ Spoilers: Chloe & Stefan Grow Close, Gabi Asks Brady For Help

-Days of our Lives will continue on with the drama on Tuesday, and lives could be changed forever.
+Days of Our Lives will continue on with the drama on Tuesday, and lives could be changed forever.

-According to a recent report by Soap Hub, Days of our Lives fans can expect to see Haley be furious with JJ Deveraux (Casey Moss) for telling her huge secret to his father.
+According to a recent report by Soap Hub, Days of Our Lives fans can expect to see Haley be furious with JJ Deveraux (Casey Moss) for telling her huge secret to his father.

 As many fans already know, Haley is not only the younger sister of D.A.
 Melinda Trask, but she is also undocumented, and in the country illegally.
 Haley told JJ her secret in confidence, knowing that if it got out there could be huge consequences, such as being deported, a breakdown of her relationship with her sister, and/or Melinda’s career being ruined.

-However, and upset JJ told his father in confidence, but since Jack Deveraux (Matthew Ashford) is no longer the man that he used to be, the situation blew up in JJ’s face.
+However, an upset JJ told his father in confidence, but since Jack Deveraux (Matthew Ashford) is no longer the man that he used to be, the situation blew up in JJ’s face.

 Viewers know that Jack has no memories of his time in Salem, or his family members like son JJ and his wife, Jennifer Horton (Melissa Reeves).
 Jack had died and was brought back to life by Dr. Rolf’s serum, which left him with amnesia, much like it did to Will Horton (Chandler Massey), who eventually regained his memory.